brianqhe/portfolio-website/README.md

 - SRI was used to enhance the security of the stylesheet

 - Netlify was used as the deployment platform, a free third party deployment web application.

+- Balsamiq was used at the Wireframe creation tool for the design and repsonsive design tool